apify/crawlee/docs/api/Apify.md

 **Params**

--   **`item`**: `T` - Object or array of objects containing data to be stored in the default dataset.
-The objects must be serializable to JSON and the
-    JSON representation of each object must be smaller than 9MB.
+-   **`item`**: `object` - Object or array of objects containing data to be stored in the default dataset.
+The objects must be serializable to JSON and the JSON representation of each object must be smaller than 9MB.

 ---